Updated February 28, 2023

 Get-Command -Module NetAdapter

-This module’s cmdlets are used to get, add and remove network adapter associated with remote capture provider for a network event session.
+This module’s cmdlets are used to get, add and remove network adapters associated with the remote capture provider for a network event session.

 Get-Command -Module NetAdapter